dottjt/japanese-language-engine/README.md

 ## Use cases

-  - Students wanting to study via the isntantaneous composition method.
+  - Students wanting to study Japanese via the isntantaneous composition method.
   - Students who benefit from a micro approach towards language learning.
   - Teachers wanting the ability to easily create grammar exercises for their students.
   - Developers wanting to study a japanese language engine.
   - Developers wanting to study a super modern React, Typescript and Apollo project with Styled-Components (ka ching).

 ## Tech

 - Frontend: create-react-app, typescript, react, apollo, react-router5
 - SSR: react-snap
 - CSS: styled-components, styled-system, rebass